-When EA receives a complaint, it is dealt with according to the procedure described in Supplement 3 to EA-1/17 EA Procedure for the investigation and resolution of Complaints and Appeals, part 2.3.
+When EA receives a complaint, it is dealt with according to the procedure described in EA-1/17 EA Supplement 3 Procedure for the investigation and resolution of Complaints and Appeals.

 The main objective for EA is to examine whether the NAB has handled the complaint according to its procedure.
 If the complaint has not been presented to the NAB, then EA’s response to the complainant will be that the complaint should be presented to the relevant NAB.

-If EA decides to handle the complaint according to the procedure in Supplement 3 to EA-1/17 then:
+If EA decides to handle the complaint according to the procedure in EA-1/17 Supplement 3 then: